 - diced avocado

-- jalapeno slices
+- jalapeño slices

-- Pico de Gallo (Salsa Fresca)
+- Pico de Gallo (salsa fresca)

 Instructions

-- Preheat oven to 425 degrees Fahrenheit.
+Preheat oven to 425 degrees Fahrenheit.
 Prepare the homemade enchilada sauce ahead of time (or prepare it once you get the enchilada filling in the oven).
-Alternatively you can use store bought enchilada sauce.
+Alternatively, you can use store-bought enchilada sauce.

 Equipment